exercism/rust/exercises/practice/secret-handshake/.approaches/iterate-once/content.md

 - `10000` =
 - `00000`

-If the number passed in contains the signal for reverse, then the iteration variables are set to iterate backwards through the array of signals.
+If the number passed in does not contain the signal for reverse, then the iteration variables are set to iterate through the array of signals in their normal order, otherwise they are set to iterate through the arrray backwards..

 The output `vector` is defined, and then the [`loop`][loop] begins.